ameli/glearn/docs/source/index.rst

 |deploy-docs|

-|project| is a modular and high-performance Python package for machine learning using **G**\ aussian process regression with novel algorithms and is capable of petascale computation on multi-GPU devices.
+|project| is a modular and high-performance Python package for machine learning using **G**\ aussian process regression with novel algorithms capable of petascale computation on multi-GPU devices.

 .. .. toctree::
     :maxdepth: 1